moogacs/docs.buf.build/docs/configuration/v1/buf-gen-yaml.md

 1. `directory` **(default)**

-This will result in `buf` splitting the input files by directory, and making separate plugin invocations in parallel.
+This results in `buf` splitting the input files by directory, and making separate plugin invocations in parallel.
 This is roughly the concurrent equivalent of the following:

 ```sh